 The most important part of using a search dog is;

 Do Not Put 2 socks from different people together, each sock gets its own bags.

 Store socks in the freezer until a few minutes before use.

-This is the so-called "Scent Article"
+This sock is called the "Scent Article" for each person

 The “Scent Article” tells your dog who they are looking for.